 - unmonitored source of alcohol that results in consumption of alcoholic beverages by underage individuals.

-We expect that all students follow procedures designed to enable individuals and departments to support and further the mission of the college.
-Policies that reflect this community value include: abuse of campus conduct system, breach of confidentiality, disruption of college activities, and solicitation and/or on-campus fundraising.
+We expect that all students follow procedures designed to support and further the mission of the college.
+Policies that address the following issues reflect this value: abuse of campus conduct system, breach of confidentiality, disruption of college activities, and solicitation and/or on-campus fundraising.

 - Abuse of the Campus Conduct System: Abuse of the campus conduct system includes: